Chris Coste

-Christopher Robert Coste (born February 4, 1973), is an American author and former professional baseball catcher, who first played in Major League Baseball (MLB) at age 33, after twelve seasons of independent and minor league baseball.
-He was an analyst on Pre Game Live and Post Game Live for the Philadelphia Phillies and is the current manager for the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
+Christopher Robert Coste (born February 4, 1973), is an American author, professional baseball coach, and former catcher who is currently the manager for the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
+Coste first played in Major League Baseball (MLB) at age 33, after twelve seasons of independent and minor league baseball.
+He was an analyst on Pre Game Live and Post Game Live for the Philadelphia Phillies.
+He won the 2022 American Association of Professional Baseball championship with the Fargo-Moorhead RedHawks.

 Playing career

 After attending Fargo South High School, Coste went to Kishwaukee Community College for 1 year, a Division II college Junior College, but later left.
-He then attended classes and played baseball for Concordia College, a Division III school in Moorhead, Minnesota, where he was a three-time All-American.
+He then attended classes and played baseball for Concordia College, an NCAA Division III school in Moorhead, Minnesota, where he was a three-time All-American.

 He started his professional career in 1995 playing for Brainerd, Minnesota in the independent North Central League.
 When the league folded in July he joined the Brandon Grey Owls in the independent Prairie League.
 From 1996 to 1999, he played four seasons for the Fargo-Moorhead RedHawks of the independent Northern League.

 Early career

 In 1999, Coste was signed by the Pittsburgh Pirates but was released after spring training and returned to the Fargo-Moorhead Redhawks.
 In 2000, Coste signed with the Cleveland Indians organization, having gotten significant playing with then Triple-A affiliate Buffalo Bisons.
 He spent 2003 with the Boston Red Sox organization and 2004 in the Milwaukee Brewers system.
-Coste first signed with the Phillies in 2005, spending the entire season with their Triple-A affiliate, then known as the Scranton/Wilkes-Barre Red Barons.
+Coste first signed with the Phillies in 2005, spending the entire season with their Triple-A affiliate, the Scranton/Wilkes-Barre Red Barons.